This blog is for you

 For those who have the ambition, physical wellness, and determination to prepare for the AGO Service Playing certificate or Colleague certificate [See blog, American Guild of Organists (AGO)], the materials available from AGO national headquarters should be considered required reading.
 The material on this web site, including all the scores posted here combined with the Nilson book, could serve as a very solid supplement in preparing for these examinations.

 No matter how small or diminutive the instrument at hand happens to be, even if it has only one manual of limited compass and no pedalboard, the first 10 pieces for two hands only can be performed on it.
-Among these works are a Processional March, a Recessional, a Choral, a Diapason Movement, a Voluntary, a big set of 13 Variations, a brisk "jig" Fugue, a Prelude in the free style of Vierne, and 2 early Sketches using improvisation themes of Louis Vierne [see menu bar, Free Stuff].
-The scores for the remaining 14 Opus numbers have an obligatory pedal part and include another exuberant "jig" Fugue, a big Prelude and (double) Fugue, a big Choral and Fugue, a big, fiery Toccata and Fugue, a big Praeludium and Fugue, a big Introduction and Fugue, a big Fantasia and Fugue, a brisk Trio, a Pastorale with 2 themes, a Canon, a Communion song, and a Lied (pronounced "leed").
-There's also a fugue entitled "Postlude" which works the Dorian mode and another, shorter, stand alone Fugue.
-Among these scores 11 are adjudged difficult, 8 are only moderately difficult, and 5 are easy.
-They're doing all kinds of different things in different ways [See blog, Smorgasbord] and offer something for everyone from beginner to advanced.
+Among these works are a spirited Processional March, a rousing Recessional, a Voluntary in the style of the old English masters, a big set of 13 Variations, a brisk "jig" Fugue, 3 preludes one of which is in the free style of Louis Vierne, and 2 early Sketches based upon themes of Vierne [see menu bar, Free Stuff].
+The scores for the remaining Opus numbers have an obligatory pedal part and include a second bold "jig" Fugue, a Prelude paired with a bold double Fugue, 4 more Preludes and Fugues (Op.
+24-27), a Choral and Fugue, a French Romantic Toccata and Fugue [See photo below], a Praeludium (multi-sectional north German organ toccata) and Fugue, an Introduction and Fugue, a Fantasia and Fugue, 2 technical etudes entitled Trio and Canon, a Pastorale on 2 themes treated with a variety of canons, a quiet Communion song, and a compelling Lied (pronounced "leed").
+There's also a fugue entitled "Postlude" which works the Dorian mode and a shorter length, stand alone Fugue for when the organist need not play a long time.
+Among these scores 5 are pitched at the beginner level, 8 are intermediate, and 14 are advanced.
+They're doing all kinds of different things in different ways [See blog, Smorgasbord] and offer something for everyone at every skill level.

-Organists are going to appreciate having copies of all of these pieces, and once they have a look a them or hear them performed, they'll see why.
-Besides having a certain attractiveness and being nice to listen to, besides being useful contemporary repertoire for worship, fraternal, or recital use, besides being helpful with technique, these scores exemplify what their 30+ individual archive postings have to say about how they were put together.
-Anyone who cross compares these scores with their archive descriptions will receive step by step instruction in how to begin their own writing for the organ.
+Organists are always looking for new music, and, while the stretch for the hands is always an octave or less, these scores are not the kind of music that's likely to disappear after a few years and be replaced by something more up to date.
+Besides being useful contemporary repertoire for worship, fraternal, or recital use, besides being helpful with technique, they exemplify what their individual archive postings have to say about how they were put together.
+Anyone who cross compares these scores with their archive descriptions will receive step by step instruction in how to get started writing their own music for the organ.

-A very great deal of information and practical assistance, the products of experience from a lifetime of private lessons, and a literal treasure trove of coaching and realistic encouragement are all waiting to be discovered here, to be mined from the depths of the blog/archive.
+A very great deal of information and practical assistance, the products of experience from a lifetime of private lessons, and a treasure trove of free material, coaching, and realistic encouragement are all waiting to be unearthed here.

 Whether you're advanced, intermediate, a beginner, someone contemplating beginning, or simply an interested listener, there's something here for you, something you can use, something you need, something you might desperately need.